 Each student is assigned 6 clinic sessions of sterilization.
 Students are expected to arrive 15 minutes before the clinic session begins to help assist in getting clinic ready.
+Upon arrival, students on sterilization duty must sign in at the clinic front office.
 The penalty for arriving later than 15 minutes prior to the beginning of clinic will result in an additional sterilization duty done outside of the students assigned clinic day.
 This will be scheduled with the 2nd year clinic coordinator.
-The penalty for computer use/phone use during sterilization duty is an extra 4 hours of sterilization duty outside of the student's regular clinic day.
-The only exception to this rule is if the student is processing digital x-rays.
+Students are not to use assigned sterilization time for personal business, such as auditing charts, studying, sharpening instruments, or computer/phone use.
+The penalty for conducting personal business during sterilization duty is an extra 4 hours of sterilization duty outside of the student's regular clinic day.